factcast/factcast/factcast-site/documentation-docsy/content/en/Concept/transformation.md

 {{% alert title="Transformation rules" %}}

-* If there are many possible paths to transform from an origin version to a specific target version, the shortest always wins.
-If there are two equally long paths, the one that uses the bigger shortcut sooner wins.
+* If there are many possible paths to transform from an origin version to a specific target version, the **shortest always wins**.
+If there are two equally long paths, the one that *uses the bigger shortcut sooner* wins.
 * A consumer also can be able to handle different versions for a particular fact type.
-In this case – again – the shortest path wins.
-If there is a tie, the higher target version wins.
+In this case – again – the **shortest path wins**.
+If there is a tie, *the higher target version wins*.

 {{% /alert %}}